demetriorag/demetriorag.github.io/about.md

 ---

-My name is Demetrio Ragusa and I am an aspiring network engineer out of British Columbia, Canada.
+My name is Demetrio and I am an aspiring network engineer out of British Columbia, Canada.

 After owning and operating my own business in Greece for more than 10